Peter II of Portugal: Death

 Beginning in 1703 the King went through times of deep drowsiness that doctors attributed to a "downflow of 'estilicido'", i.e., severe infection of the larynx.
 On 5 December 1706 he was stricken with a "legitimate pleurisy", that derived a seizure, with which he lost consciousness.
 The bloodletting from his feet did not yield results, and on 9 December, the attack became fatal.
 It is believed nowadays that the King suffered from a liver disease, because the autopsy found "a part of his liver twisted where 25 stones in the gall could be found".
+Other authors argue that Dom Pedro II died due to a slow agony caused by syphilis.
 He died in the Palhavã Palace, in Lisbon.

 He was the last surviving child of John IV of Portugal, and is buried in Lisbon in the Pantheon of the Braganzas.